-Washington County is on track with the annual goals and objectives set forth in the 2019 Annual Action Plan.
+Washington County is on track with the annual goals and objectives set forth in the 2020 Annual Action Plan.
 The following table compares the five-year goals and 2020 Program Year goals with actual outcomes.
 The data demonstrates how Washington County is expected to meet the goals for production and rehabilitation of owner and rental units using both CDBG and HOME funds.
-The Home Improvement Loan Program assisted 13 owner-occupied households (CDBG), over goal by one home.
-Washington County expected to serve 540 people with Public Service Activities (CDBG) and far exceeded the goal by serving a total of 1,755 people this past year.
-Of that, 179 persons were served for Crisis Assistance.
-Of the 179 crisis assistance clients, 20 households or 54 persons received a voucher for a hotel for overnight shelter.
-Washington County also met its goal of assisting in other community development activities including a street improvement project in the City of Landfall (CDBG), a low-moderate income area of 756 residents.
-The Woodland Park Rental Rehabilitation project (CDBG) assisted 184 units with replacement of their tub valves and shut offs.
-Only 139 households agreed to provide demographic information and was provided in the 2018 CAPER.
+The Home Improvement Loan Program assisted 9 owner-occupied households (CDBG).
+Washington County expected to serve 540 people with Public Service Activities (CDBG) and far exceeded the goal by serving a total of 2,208 people this past year with additional assistance allocated through the Coronavirus Aid, Relief and Economic Securities Act (CARES-Act).
+Washington County also met its goal of assisting in other community development activities including a street improvement project in the City of Landfall (CDBG), a low-moderate income area of 854 residents and is currently renovating their playground.